Climate-based bean planting guide for Butte, Montana

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around June 13.
+Beans are usually sown directly outdoors around June 20, with a typical local planting window of June 13 to June 27.
 Most varieties need about 50–65 days to reach maturity.

 Beans can still succeed in Butte, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.

-Butte usually gets into bean planting season slightly later than many other Montana locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Butte usually gets into the planting season for beans slightly later than many other Montana locations.

 Best local strategy: Treat timing and variety speed as part of the strategy, not as optional refinements.